 "With existing treatments, we can relieve most of the symptoms for some years, but the disease continues to worsen."

-what next for exenatide?
+What's next for exenatide?

 Professor David Dexter, Deputy Director of Research at Parkinson's UK, commented:

 "These interesting results build upon an earlier, smaller trial and offer further encouragement that diabetes treatments could provide new treatments for Parkinson's in the future.

 "The small benefits seen in this study are particularly promising because only a low level of exenatide actually reached the brain.
 This suggests that finding treatments that work in a similar way, but are better able to cross from the bloodstream into the brain, may be even more effective.